Macon County Assault and Battery Lawyer.

 If you are charged with assault and battery, you need an experienced criminal defense attorney on your side.
-Former Prosecutors turned criminal defense attorneys Nrupa Patel and Andrew Wessler understand what it takes to defend your rights.
+Our Central Illinois criminal defense lawyers Courtney Anderson, Nrupa Patel and Andrew Wessler understand what it takes to defend your rights.
 Contact us for a case evaluation.

 The BRE Law Criminal Law Blog